Can You Get Chlamydia From Kissing?

 Chlamydia symptoms in men include:

-• a whitish, cloudy or watery discharge
+• A whitish, cloudy or watery discharge

-• testicle pain and swelling
+• Testicle pain and swelling

-• pain when peeing
+• Pain when urinating

-• burning or itching in the urethra tube that carries urine out of your body
+• Burning or itching in the urethra tube that carries urine out of your body

 Chlamydia symptoms in women include:

-• a change in vaginal discharge, often yellow and smelly
+• A change in vaginal discharge, often yellow and smelly

-• pain when peeing
+• Pain when urinating

-• lower back or stomach pain
+• Lower back or stomach pain

-• pain whilst having sex
+• Pain whilst having sex

-• bleeding between periods or after sex
+• Bleeding between periods or after sex

 Chlamydia treatment for men and women is the same.
-The recommended treatment for chlamydia is doxycycline and should be taken twice daily for 7 days.
+The recommendations to treat chlamydia is doxycycline and should be taken twice daily for 7 days.
 Azithromycin is an alternative treatment if doxycycline is not suitable and is taken over 3 days.
-Doxycycline is the more effective chlamydia treatment.
-Both come in tablets or pills and are swallowed whole with water.
-If you have chlamydia symptoms they usually disappear within a week or two after completing the treatment.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.